A Semantic Encoding of Object Centric Event Data: Related Work

 Object-centric process mining has been gaining traction in recent years~\cite{Adams2022}.
 Several approaches to object-centric process mining have been proposed, by enhancing techniques for imperative~\cite{Li2018,DBLP:journals/fuin/AalstB20} and declarative languages~\cite{christfort2024discovery}, or for completely new paradigms like the Object-Centric Behavioral Constraints (OCBC)~\cite{Artale2019,DBLP:conf/bis/LiCA17}.
 Interestingly, the notion of knowledge graph was presented in the process mining community for a more comprehensive view on multi-dimensional analyses, covering control flow, data flow, resources, and time, with the event knowledge graphs~\cite{DBLP:books/sp/22/Fahland22}.
-Our approach may be integrated with this approach by adding a semantic layer to the event data network introduced thereby.
+By adding a semantic layer to the event data network introduced thereby, we approach can be integrated with that.

 Before and concurrently to OCED, other object-centric event log languages have been introduced, such as eXtensible Object-Centric (XOC) logs~\cite{Li2018}, and Object-Centric Event Logs (OCEL)~\cite{Ghahfarokhi2021}.
 Especially OCEL has observed a production of several utilities to handle and process it, including a visualization tool~\cite{Ghahfarokhi2022}, case and variant comparison~\cite{Adams2022}, filtering and sampling~\cite{Berti2022}.
 Our framework could amply leverage this body of knowledge to promote semantic web reasoning tasks on OCED datastores.